 The first meeting of Our Harbour was held in the basement of St. Francis of Assisi Church in the spring of 2003.
 About 40 people showed up and many of these remain loyal today, including long-time chair Catherine Gillbert.
 Many had family members or close friends who were living with mental illness; others were concerned about the impact on caregivers; some were aware of the total lack of sheltered accommodation for Anglophones on the South Shore; and some, like those from Ami-Québec, had been talking about such an organization for many years.

 What impressed us all was the simplicity of the model and the relatively small amount of money needed to significantly improve the quality of life of at-risk members of our community, alleviate the stress on their families and at the same time reduce the pressure on overcrowded hospital emergency services.

 A steering committee chose a name and a logo and we incorporated in July 2003.
 We had a shared conviction that together we could create something worthwhile.
 We soon received charitable status from the Government of Canada.
 We held our first meeting in September 2003.
 A board was elected and the serious work began.

-We set up two committees (Outreach and Funding) in order to recruit volunteers and to raise sufficient money to establish an office, hire a coordinator and operate one apartment for a year.
+We set up two committees (Outreach and Funding) in order to recruit volunteers and raise sufficient money to establish an office, hire a coordinator and operate one apartment for a year.

 It was an inspiring time.

-Donations were received from individuals and the local churches.
-The Edith and John Low-Beer (EJLB) Foundation gave substantial seed funding.
+Donations were received from individuals and local churches.
+The Edith and John Low-Beer (EJLB) Foundation gave us substantial seed funding.
 Other major sources of start-up funding were the Anglican Diocese of Montreal and a federal grant through L’Abri en Ville.